Noetic-Visions/dbt-chain-analysis-prototype/README.md

 These plans serve as an initial starting point (a warm start), but are expected to undergo several iterations of revision.

+## License

+This project is licensed under the GNU Affero General Public License Version 3 (AGPLv3), the full text of which can be found in the `LICENSE` file.

+In summary, this license grants you the freedom to use, study, share, and modify the software.
+If you distribute modified versions or make the software available as a **network service** (i.e., allowing users to interact with the software over a network without receiving a copy of the code itself, such as a web application, API, or SaaS offering), you **MUST* also provide the source code of your modifications under the same AGPLv3 license.
+Please review the full license text for detailed terms and conditions.